NatheSief/NatheSief/README.md

   To ADD :
   - Map generation, new textures, map modification, player statistics</br>
   - Coding my own game engine in C to run the further versions of this game </br>

   Tools :
-  - Minilibx (a graphic library provided by 42) </br>
+  - [Raylib](https://github.com/raysan5/raylib) - A very versatile graphic library in C  </br>

   Challenges of the project :
-  - Code a game with complex features at the 42 norm (not all the norm, but the big contraints)
+  - Code a game with complex features, following some writing norms to have a readable code for other devs
-  - Working as much as I can with the Minilibx or doing everything by hand, with a readable and optimised code
   - Create my first game, and keep the game alive, with updates, new content, ...

   Possible evolution: